bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 }
 ```

-A connection between the entity copied into the Render `App` and their Main `App` counterpart is created by storing a component with their counterparts entity ID.
+Once copied over, a connection between the Render `App` entity and their Main `App` counterpart is created by storing a component with their counterparts entity ID.
-[`RenderEntity`] is inserted into the entity residing in the Main `App`, while [`MainEntity`] is inserted into the entity residing in the Render `App`.
+[`RenderEntity`] is inserted into the entity residing in the Main `App` and contains the Render `App` entity ID, while [`MainEntity`] is inserted into the entity residing in the Render `App` and contains the Main `App` entity ID.

 Alternatively, if you only need a specific type of asset (like a texture or a mesh), you can load an [`Asset`].
 `Asset`s that are loaded in your Main `App` are automatically copied over in the `ExtractSchedule`.
 Bevy is able to do this by reading the associated [`AssetEvent`] messages that the `Asset` type emits when registered and loaded.
 You can read more about how `Asset`s are loaded and handled by Bevy in the [dedicated Assets chapter](/learn/book/assets).

-**2. Prepare**

-The Prepare step is used to set up the GPU resources needed for rendering.
-This is where assets and meshes are set up for the GPU to use, along with creating [`BindGroup`]s that hold the data needed for rendering.

-**3. Queue**

-This is where we begin to set up the actual jobs that have to be done by the renderer.
+### Prepare & Queue

+All the data that we just copied is just that - data.
+We need to prepare the data by organizing it into [`BindGroup`]s, collections that point to an objects data stored in [`Buffer`]s.
+Bevy is able to perform this for us, setting up each `BindGroup` using a [`BindGroupLayout`] to make accessing that data more convenient.

-Once our mesh data and bind groups have been set up, we can start queuing the individual items ([`PhaseItem`]s) that the GPU has to render.
+After our initial data is organized, the actual jobs that the renderer has to do are created.
-This step can also include an optional sorting step ([`RenderSystems::PhaseSort`]) depending on how each item is queued.

-**4. Render**
+It might be overwhelming to think about everything that has to be queued, but you can think of it as arranging a group of objects onto different layers (called a render "phase") using "instructions".
+The data we copied contains the descriptions for each object in a scene (like a `Transform` component for where it's located in a scene).
+Each render phase we set up contains the "instructions" for how a part of those objects should look when viewed from a specific camera.
+For example, an opaque phase describes how the objects are arranged relative to each other from the camera's perspective, and a transparency phase describes if some objects can be seen through other objects.

+Remember that data that's been assigned into [`BindGroup`]s?
+We use these groupings to represent the individual objects that the camera sees in each render phase (aptly called [`PhaseItem`]s).
+Each `PhaseItem` is assigned a [`Draw`] function, which is the final combination of instructions for how that item will be displayed on screen.
+Finally, for each `Draw` function, a draw call is created which will tell the GPU what to display on the screen.

+### Render

 This is where the magic finally happens!
-Using [`RenderGraph`]s, we execute each [`PhaseItem`] that we queued in the previous step, incorporating the specified [`RenderPipeline`]s and [`BindGroup`]s that help us get the desired look.
+All the queued [`Draw`] functions for every [`PhaseItem`]s are executed, incorporating the specified [`RenderPipeline`]s and [`BindGroup`]s that help us get the desired look.
-Again, we'll go into more detail in a future page, but it's important to briefly cover what exactly a [`RenderGraph`] is and what it does.

-A [`RenderGraph`] is exactly what it sounds like, a graph!
+Since the Render `App` abides by the ECS principles, we can leverage systems to perform the actual task of rendering.
-Its used to create the commands that are eventually sent to the GPU to render the game to the screen.
+Each system that accesses the [`RenderContext`] system parameter can be used to create the commands that are sent to the GPU to render the game.
-Textures and buffers (and occasionally Entities) are passed along the `RenderGraph` to construct the draw calls that are sent to the GPU.

-`RenderGraph`s consists of [`Node`]s, [`Edge`]s, and [`Slot`]s.
-Nodes are responsible for generating draw calls and operating on input and output slots.
-Edges specify the order of execution for nodes and connect input and output slots together.
-Slots describe the render resources created or used by the nodes.

-**5. Cleanup**

-Once all [`RenderGraph`]s have finished executing, the `RenderWorld` is cleared of all entities and the data is reset.
+Using systems allows us to structure the execution of each system with a [`Schedule`], either those provided by Bevy by default ([`Core2d`] and [`Core3d`]), or by creating a custom render schedule.

+### Cleanup

+It should go without saying that the amount of data we copy into the Render `App` could quickly get out of hand if not managed carefully.
+Therefore, the Render `App` does a little bit of cleaning once a frame has been fully rendered.

+We don't want data that isn't needed sticking around when we could use that space for new textures or meshes.
+However, we also don't want to completely wipe the Render `App`.
+If we have entities and assets that persist in the Main `App`, it doesn't make sense to keep copying them over every frame.
+Therefore, Bevy synchronizes the Render `App` to the current state of the Main `App`.

+Remember [`RenderEntity`] and [`MainEntity`]?
+These two components are the keys to keeping this synchronization process running.
+If an entity is despawned in the Main `App`, it's subsequently removed from the Render `App` using the entity ID stored in these components.
+The same is done for loaded assets, although once again the [`AssetEvent`]s are read to determine whether an asset should be unloaded from the Render `App`.
-If you need data to persist in the `RenderWorld`, you can use a [`Resource`] to store it in between frames.
+However, if you do need data to persist in the Render `App`, you can create and use a [`Resource`] to store it in the Render `App`.

 [`ExtractComponent`]: https://docs.rs/bevy/latest/bevy/render/extract_component/trait.ExtractComponent.html
 [`SyncToRenderWorld`]: https://docs.rs/bevy/latest/bevy/render/sync_world/struct.SyncToRenderWorld.html